-The shareholder of the Company nominates the persons that are eligible for an appointment as member of the Board of Directors.
-The internal control function holders and the country managers are nominated by the Executive Committee in consultation with the Chairman of the Board of Directors.
+The persons that are eligible for an appointment as member of the Board of Directors are nominated by the shareholder of the Company.
+The internal control function holders and the country managers are nominated by the Executive Committee in consultation with the chairman of the Board of Directors.